Nixdorf Computer

-Labor for Impulstechnik
+Labor für Impulstechnik

 When Nixdorf worked at Remington Rand Corp., he recognized the market potential for calculators.
 He presented his concept to a few large businesses.
 The Rheinisch-Westfälisches Elektrizitätswerk (RWE) in Essen showed interest and trust in his ideas, so they gave him 30,000 D-Mark.
 With that, Nixdorf was able to found the Labor für Impulstechnik on July 1, 1952.
 The same year, the company delivered their first calculator.
-Because of their success, the Labor für Impulstechnik delivered to major companies like the Wanderer-Werke in Cologne and the Compagnie des Machines Bull in Paris.
+Due to their success, the Labor für Impulstechnik delivered to major companies like the Wanderer-Werke in Cologne and the Compagnie des Machines Bull in Paris.
+They invented many products like the Wanderer Conti, the first desk calculator in the world with a printer in it, and the Nixdorf-Universalcomputer 820.
 In 1954 the company was compelled to move to another office location, because they needed more space.
-They invented many products like the Wanderer Conti, the first desk calculator in the world with a printer in it, and the Nixdorf-Universalcomputer 820.
 The fast expansion was the reason why the company rented rooms in Paderborn, Nixdorf's hometown.
 One year later, the company moved completely to Paderborn and their first own building was built in 1961.
 Today, there is a museum located there.
 In 1967, Nixdorf had the idea of not just selling via distributors anymore, but to sell the products by himself.
 The first companies were built and the Labor für Impulstechnik was also represented in Berlin.
 The first public move was when the company bought their biggest client, the Wanderer-Werke in Cologne.